Berabot (BBOT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Berabot Historical Price

-According to the latest data gathered on Berabot live price page, the current price of Berabot is 0.03071792USD.
-The circulating supply of Berabot(BBOT) is 2.57M BBOT , giving it a market capitalization of $78.81K.
+According to the latest data gathered on Berabot live price page, the current price of Berabot is 0.02966944USD.
+The circulating supply of Berabot(BBOT) is 2.57M BBOT , giving it a market capitalization of $76.31K.

 How Does Berabot (BBOT) Price Prediction Module Work?